Ajfriel86/ReelOfFortune/README.md

 #### JavaScript:

-- Some errors arose in JavaScript that were easily fixed by adding the semicolons, and declaring & defining the variables
+- Some errors arose in JavaScript that was easily fixed by adding the semicolons and declaring & defining the variables

 ![JavaScript Validation](./read_me_images/jshint_val.png)